clulab/qup/README.md

 **Q: Where does the console output of the job go?**

-A: The output (stdout, stderr) is redirected to files using the filename "job.<jobid>.stdout/stderr.txt".
+A: The output (stdout, stderr) is redirected to files using the filename "job.&lt;jobid>.stdout/stderr.txt".
 They are placed in the directory that the qsub job was submitted from.
-The location of these logs can be shown using **qinfo <jobid>**.
+The location of these logs can be shown using **qinfo &lt;jobid>**.
 Logs can be turned off (or enabled only for stdout or stderr) using the *outputMode* setting in the PBS script.
 4 modes are supported (stdout_and_stderr (default), no_output, stdout_only, stderr_only).
 See the example PBS script for example usage.

 **Q: How can I see how busy the system currently is?**